i-am-brianna/gpx-concatenator/README.md

 Once installed, you can use the `gpx-concatenator` command to concatenate and colorize GPX files.
 Here's an example usage:

 ```
-gpx-concatenator --input-dir <input-directory> --output-file <output-file-name> --enable-metadata --enable-coloring
+gpx-concatenator -i <input-directory> -o <output-file-name> -m -c
 ```

 Replace `<input-directory>` with the directory containing the input GPX files, and `<output-file-name>` with the desired name of the output GPX file.
-The `--enable-metadata` flag enables metadata in the output file, and the `--enable-coloring` flag enables coloring of the tracks.
+The `-m` flag enables metadata in the output file, and the `-c` flag enables coloring of the tracks.

 ### Command-line Arguments

 The following command-line arguments are available:

-- `--input-dir`: Specifies the directory containing the input GPX files.
+- `-i, --input-dir`: Specifies the directory containing the input GPX files.
 The default value is `input`.

-- `--output-file`: Specifies the name of the output GPX file.
+- `-o, --output-file`: Specifies the name of the output GPX file.
 The default value is `output.gpx`.

-- `--enable-metadata`: Enables metadata in the output GPX file.
+- `-m, --enable-metadata`: Enables metadata in the output GPX file.
 This is an optional flag.

-- `--enable-coloring`: Enables coloring of the tracks in the output GPX file.
+- `-c, --enable-coloring`: Enables coloring of the tracks in the output GPX file.
 This is an optional flag.

-For more information on available command-line arguments, use the `--help` flag:
+For more information on available command-line arguments, use the `-h, --help` flag:

 ```
 gpx-concatenator --help